 Everybody is talking about energy: What is it?
 Where do I get it?
 Can I convert it?
 Where can I put it?
 What happens when I let it out?
 This “Energy and U” show literally blows the lid off these questions and highlights the many science and technology challenges that energy presents.
 Join the fun!
 Learn about energy with demonstrations that include screaming gummy bears, loud explosions, bright flashes, and flames!

 Presented by the University of Minnesota School of Physics and Astronomy

 Location: Coffman Theater

 Can air pressure crush a 55-gallon steel drum?
-Can you use a fire extinguisher to make a human rocket?
+Can a ping-pong ball blast its way through three cans?
 Are two teams of Minnesota kids stronger than air pressure?
 Yes, physics is fun!
-If that sounds unusual to you, come see the always-popular Physics Force show to see for yourself.
-There will be no tricks—just physics and skill (we hope!)
+If that sounds unusual to you, come see the always-popular Physics Circus show to see for yourself!
+There will be no tricks—just physics and skill (we hope!).